mabdinasir/Rocketlabtodo/README.md

 # Rocketlabtodo
 Rocket lab to do list

-#This is a react typescript app, created with vite.
+# This is a react typescript todo list app, created with vite.
 Project uses MUI components

-#How to run
+# How to run
 -npm install

 -npm run dev